 - Troy ounce - one of the most common units of measurement used in precious metals and is part of the troy weights system.
 A troy ounce weighs 31.103 grams compared to the imperial ounce's 26.5 grams.
 Learn more about troy ounces here.

 7 Tips For Beginners Investing in Precious Metals

-- Buy Gold and Silver – both are globally recognised stores of value.
-Unless you have the experience and sufficient knowledge of other precious metals like lithium, iridium, osmium and palladium etc., your safest bet is to stick to gold and silver.
+- Buy Gold and Silver - both are globally recognized stores of value.
+Unless you have the experience and sufficient knowledge of other precious metals like lithium, iridium, osmium, and palladium, etc., your safest bet is to stick to gold and silver.

 - Choose Physical Gold - Always aim to directly own the precious metals you invest in.
 Avoid proxy investing via ETFs and pool titles unless you fully understand their implications.

 - Buy Bullion - Bullion coins and bars are the best form of precious metals for investment as they're usually a standard issuance and, therefore, globally recognized.
 And ensure you only purchase from reputable dealers.